henrikstranneheim/MIP_api/docs/MIP_overview.rst

 Overview
 --------
-MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina plattform in fastq(.gz) format to generate annotated ranked potential disease causing variants.
+MIP performs whole genome or target region analysis of sequenced single-end and/or paired-end reads from the Illumina platform in fastq(.gz) format to generate annotated ranked potential disease causing variants.
 MIP performs QC, alignment, coverage analysis, variant discovery and annotation, sample checks as well as ranking the found variants according to disease potential with a minimum of manual intervention.
-MIP is compatible with `Scout`_ for visualization of identified variants.
+MIP is compatible with `Scout`_ and `Puzzle`_ for visualization of identified variants.
+MIP has been in use in the clinical production at the Clinical Genomics facility at Science for Life Laboratory since 2014.

 Features
 --------
+ - Installation
+ 	* Simple install of all programs using conda/SHELL via supplied install script
  - Autonomous
  	* Checks that all dependencies are fulfilled before launching
- 	* Builds/downloads references and/or files missing before launching
+ 	* Builds/Prepares/downloads references and/or files missing before launching
- 	* Decompose and normalise references and variant vcf
+ 	* Decompose and normalise reference(s) and variant vcf(s)
- 	* Splits and merges files for samples and families when relevant
+ 	* Splits and merges files/contigs for samples and families when relevant
  - Automatic
 	* A minimal amount of hands-on time
  	* Tracks and executes all module without manual intervention